jermware/jermware.github.io/Content/projects/gjRoutes.md

 <br><h5 id="privacy">Privacy Policy</h5>

-The policy applies to all information collected on **gjRoutes'** website and our apps for mac, iPad, iPhone, and any other devices and platforms.
+The policy applies to all information collected on **gjRoutes'** website and our apps for Mac, iPad, iPhone, and any other devices and platforms.

 **TL;DR**
 **Your data is your data**.